amichnia/Swift-framework-with-private-ObjC-example/README.md

 ...

 // This should not be possible, nor even compile,
-// as it should not be able to see MyVeryPrivateClass let privateClass = MyVeryPrivateClass() privateClass.doSomethingImportant(withAttribute: 13)
+// as it should not be able to see MyPrivateClass let privateClass = MyPrivateClass() privateClass.doSomethingInternal(withSecretAttribute: 13)
 ```

 **Framework users still can access "private" members**.
 It is a bit harder, since importing main module does not reveal "private" members immediately.
 And **it requires additional import statement to access "private" members**.
 As a framework creator you can emphasise that it is not safe nor intended to use it.
 But you cannot hide it.